julelang/manual/src/responsiveness/expressions.md

 	println(*x)
 }
 ```
-In the example above, the `use y` statement is not requires the variable `y` should be mutable, since it is assigning to the variable `x` which is immutable.
+In the example above, the `use y` statement does not require the variable `y` to be mutable, since it is assigning to the variable `x`, which is immutable.

 ## Types and Literals